 Razor burn is the worst.
 You know those painful, red bumps that sometimes appear after you shave?
 Sadly, some of us are just more prone to this nasty little rash.
+Learn how to prevent red bumps after shaving.
 Follow these simple steps to make sure you’re shaving in a way that pampers your ultra-sensitive skin.

 Moisturize Before You Shave